 The UK IT Contracting Market Place

-Contracting in the UK is unique and on the increase particularly in London because of the Credit Crunch and recent recession has reduced the need for permanent employment.
-This means more contracts less perm and a greater number of unadvertised contracts or hidden jobs .
+Do you know your contract rate?
+Contracting in the UK is unique and on the increase particularly in London because of the shortage of flexible IT skills following the recent recession which reduced the need for permanent employment despite the recent economic growth.
+This means more contracts, less perm and a greater number of unadvertised contract jobs or hidden jobs in the unadvertised contract market .

 Current Contracting Market Size